 1/2 cup pasteurized egg white (equivalent 2 large egg white)

-1. Split the royal icing in half and reserve half of as white (or whatever color you want to use for the lettering) in an airtight container in the fridge.
-Take the other half and tint it the color you want to use (as it’s heart, the traditional color would be pink or red, but who knows, maybe you want to make different color hearts just for the heck of it.
-More power to you!)
+5. To assemble heart cookie split the royal icing in half and reserve half of as white (or whatever color you want to use for the lettering) in an airtight container in the fridge.
+Take the other half and tint it the color you want to use (as it’s heart, the traditional color would be pink or red, but who knows, maybe you want to make different color hearts just for the heck of it, more power to you!).